Apparent line tension induced by surface-active impurities: Adsorption of surfactants and the contact angle

 \section{Adsorption of surfactants and the contact angle}

-When surface-active molecules are dissolved in a water droplet, some of them adsorb to accessible interfaces as schematically shown in \Fig~\ref{fig:droplet}.
+When surface-active molecules are dissolved in a water droplet, some of them will adsorb to accessible interfaces as schematically shown in \Fig~\ref{fig:droplet}.
 At sufficiently low concentrations, the adsorption is linearly proportional to bulk concentration $c$, well inside the droplet.
-Thus, for the adsorption (characterized as the surface excess) to the water--vapor and substrate--water interfaces of the droplet, we write
+Thus, for the adsorption (characterized as the surface excess) to the water--vapor, substrate--water, and substrate-vapor interfaces of the droplet, we write respectively

 where $K_\trm{v}$ and $K_\trm{s}$ are the {\it adsorption coefficients} to the water--vapor and substrate--water interface, respectively.
 Here, we assume no adsorption at the bare substrate--vapor interface, which is the case for well-soluble surfactants~\cite{staniscia2022tuning}.